karavanlarp/karavanlarp.github.io/eng/world/freelands.md

 **Judgement**

 Judgements are commonly held inside the clan or tribe.
 There are very few things serious enough to be brought to the king.
-Despite that, one king's tasks is to judge and give sentences over crimes committed in Kingland.
+Despite that, one of the king's tasks is to judge and give sentences over crimes committed in Kingland.

 **Tribal and clan government**